kevin-allen/dataScienceNeuro/README.md

 # Data Science in Neuroscience

-This is the repository for the course `Data Science in Neuroscience` which is offered to Masters students on the Neuroscience Major program at the  Faculty of Biosciences, University of Heidelberg.
+This is the repository for the course `Data Science in Neuroscience` which is offered to Master's students on the Neuroscience Major program at the  Faculty of Biosciences, University of Heidelberg.

 The course is aimed at students interested in improving their ability to perform data analysis in the field of neuroscience.

 There is a series of lectures that introduces the main concepts and each lecture ends with some exercises that can be completed between lectures.

 There will be 2-3 quizzes to test how much of the course content has been learned and can be used in the context of typical problems encounter while performing data analysis.

+The students will complete a small data science project at the end of the course.

 ## Lecture 1